fizcris/CarND-Advanced-Lane-Lines/README.md

     self.radius_of_curvature = res
 ```

-For the vahicle position the algorithm is quite straightforward, it only checks the difference between both x stating points of left and right planes and computes the diference from the center of the image and finally converts the pixel result to meters.
+For the vehicle position the algorithm is quite straightforward, it only checks the difference between both x stating points of left and right planes and computes the diference from the center of the image and finally converts the pixel result to meters.
 An extra ratio is included to account for the image amplification when performing the perspective transformation.

 ```